HRK-Game-Portfolio/MeloDash/Documentation/source/_build/html/_sources/audio_analysis/audio_implementation.rst.txt

 **Comparison**

-If the instant energy is greater than :math:`C \times E`, a beat is then found and the BeatDetection.cs will fire an energy event to the SpawnManager.cs to generate corresponding obstacle:
+.. note:: If the instant energy is greater than :math:`C \times E`, a beat is then found and the BeatDetection.cs will fire an energy event to the SpawnManager.cs to generate corresponding obstacle:

 .. code-block:: C#